 - Don’t live in denial and accept the situation for what it is.
 Hardest thing for a parent is to find out that your child has health issues.
 As hard as it is, the sooner you make peace with your reality the easier things become.

 - Engage in treatment.
-There are many forms of treatments so explore all options and get professional diagnosis and treatments.
-It certainly makes a huge difference and the sooner you know what you dealing with the sooner you can work on a plan of action.
+Explore all options of treatment and get professional diagnosis.
+It makes a huge difference and the sooner you know what you dealing with the sooner you can work on a plan of action.

-- Find a good support system for your child as well as yourself.
+- Find a good support system.
 You and your child will need a good support system.
 Don’t be afraid to ask for help as you will need.

 - Troubleshoot to find your child’s triggers.
 Connect with your child so that you understand their triggers.
 Children don’t normally notice when they are in a downward spiral and it becomes imperative that parent spots the signs early and acts before things take a turn for the worst.